talent-connect/connect/infrastructure/README.md

 ### how to get your `AZURE_CREDENTIALS`

-after you created you principal as described above you can recover your credentials using the command bellow
+Once you've done the above you need to create a new service principal that Github Actions will use to access Azure, our subscription, and specifically only our resource group.
+Run the following command that does just that ...

 ```
-az ad sp create-for-rbac --name "your_principal_name" --sdk-auth --role contributor --scopes /subscriptions/your_subscription_id/resourceGroups/your_resource_group_name
+az ad sp create-for-rbac --appId "your_principal_name" --sdk-auth --role contributor --scopes /subscriptions/your_subscription_id/resourceGroups/your_resource_group_name
 ```

+... and now paste that into Github Repository > Settings > Secrets > AZURE_CREDENTIALS variable

 ### how to get your `REGISTRY_USERNAME` & `REGISTRY_PASSWORD`